That rusty manhole cover you walk past? It's about to become wearable art.

 Block printing turns the overlooked geometry of your streets into repeatable art.
 The diamond pattern of a utility access panel, the weathered grain of a loading dock door, the orderly chaos of stacked bricks—these textures live underfoot and eye-level, waiting to be translated into relief prints.
 You'll rubbing-capture a texture, carve it into a soft linoleum block, then roll ink across the surface to print multiples on paper or fabric.
 The process splits into two acts: texture hunting and carving.
 Morning light rakes across surfaces best, making every rivet and mortar line pop.
 Bring thin printer paper and a crayon—press the paper against your chosen texture and rub the crayon sideways until the pattern emerges like a fossil.
 Back at your workspace, tape this rubbing to your block as a carving guide.
 Speedball carving tools cut away negative space in smooth, controlled strokes.
 The remaining raised surface becomes your stamp.
 Inking takes practice but forgives mistakes.
 A brayer (small roller) distributes water-based block printing ink evenly across your carved surface.
 Press fabric or cardstock firmly against the inked block, burnish the back with a wooden spoon, then peel away to reveal your print.
 The beauty lives in imperfection—incomplete ink coverage, slight misregistration, and hand-pressure variations create character that digital reproduction can't touch.
 After three prints, you'll start seeing your neighborhood as a printmaking supply store.

 Hang prints to dry for 24 hours.
-Water-based ink air-dries without heat-setting for paper prints.
-For fabric, iron the reverse side for 3-4 minutes on medium-high heat after drying to make the design permanent through washing.
+For fabric prints, iron the reverse side for 3-4 minutes on medium-high heat after drying to make the design permanent through washing.
+Clean your block and brayer with warm water and dish soap immediately.
+Store carved blocks flat—they'll last for hundreds of prints.

 Get everything you need to make this quest amazing.